HGfeatherz/HGfeatherz.github.io/projects/phd_data_rstudio.md

 library(tidyverse)
 ```

-# import files
+### import files

-I have two file types to work with, one being catagorical for
+I have two file types to work with, one being categorical for
-assessments, the other being a continous dataset.
+assessments, the other being a continuous dataset.

 ``` r
 df<-read_excel("2021cont.xlsx")